-L'Oréal model Clara Amfo lends support to Munroe Bergdorf
+L’Oréal model Clara Amfo lends support to Munroe Bergdorf

 The post went on: “A newspaper took her post out of context and span it as ‘a rant’ 🙄 with the most basic of dog whistle politics to rally people against her.
 She has now been dropped from the campaign because L'Oreal feel that she is "at odds with our values".....If she's not ‘worth it’ anymore, I guess I'm not either. #IStandWithMunroe”.

-Amfo signed onto the True Match campaign in 2016, and was part of their campaign which featured 23 stories behind 23 inspirational individuals.
+Amfo signed onto the True Match campaign in 2016, and was part of their launch which featured 23 stories behind 23 inspirational individuals.

 In her video for the campaign she explained how she had struggled in the past to find the right make-up for her skintone: “Going shopping for make-up with my friends is always a fun experience, I think it's one of those things that kind of bond girls...
 Lipsticks, lipglosses, no problem, nail polishes, I had a million colours.
 Finding the right foundation was always a little bit tricky 'cause I just found that when it came to what was avilable shade-wise I could never found something that matched me 100%.

 I would say I've found my True Match today.
-Ultimately I think that true confidence comes from within but we all have those days when we wake-up in the mirror and you can have all the confidence in the world and some days you just need that extra boost and so a bit of foundation doesn't hurt anyone.
-On a good day a bit of foundation can make me walk into my studio feeling like a bos...
+Ultimately I think that true confidence comes from within but we all have those days when we wake up in the mirror and you can have all the confidence in the world and some days you just need that extra boost and so a bit of foundation doesn't hurt anyone.
+On a good day a bit of foundation can make me walk into my studio feeling like a boss...
 I like that we are all worth it, because we are.”

 In an emotional interview with Channel 4 News yesterday Bergdorf explained how she had been struggling to cope with the levels of abuse she was experiencing.
 She followed up with a Facebook post: “I woke up physically shaking.
 I've had countless people threatening to find and murder me.
 I've had rape threats.
 People calling my phone and breathing deeply then laughing and people trying to hack all my social channels.